 Geology and ore deposit: - The mine is situated on the upper slopes of a pediment surface at a place where shallow dissection has exposed the bed rock.
 The slopes are gentle, and rock exposures are poor in the immediate vicinity of the mine shaft.
-The country approximately N. 26 degrees E. and dip 52 degrees NW.
-The nearest igneous rock is a mass of granite about 600 feet to the south.
-The sediments have been faulted and a narrow quartz vein, usually between 3 inches and 1 foot in width, has formed along one of the prominent fault planes.
-There has been some movement along the vein after formation.
-Scheelite occurs in the quartz vein, which sometimes expands to form quartz pockets of considerable size.
+The country rock is a series of limestones and shally limestones which strike approximately N. 25 degrees I. and dip 52 degrees IN.
+The nearest igneous rock is a mass of granite about 600 feet to the south. sediments have been faulted and a narrow quartz vein, usually between 3 inches and 1 foot in width, has formed along one of the prominent There has been some movement along the vein after fault planes.
+Scheelite occurs in the quartz vein, which sometimes formation. expands to form quartz pockets of considerable size.
 These enlargements are in part controlled by the intersection of other faults with the vein fault, and in at least one place a large pocket of good ore was locallized in such a position.
 More important, however, than the pockets of quartz vein, are the bodies of altered limestone in which scheelite has been developed adjacent to the quartz vein.
 Most of the minable ore is of this type.

 The scheelite ore, most of which has now been removed, occurs in a very distinct ore shoot the character of which is shown by the shaded portion of the stope on the map.
 This shoot which is roughly circular in section varies between 8 and 10 feet in diameter and plunges about 30 degrees to the southwest.
 The shoot pinches out to the hortheast and it has not been traced southwest from the position of the west end shown on the map.
-Some good ore was removed from the stope below the 100 foot level at the position of cross-section C - C!.
+Some good ore was removed from the stope below the 100 foot level at the position of cross-section C - C'.
 This is apparently on a projection of the large east shoot and may be a continuation of it.

-Localization of the ore: -- The localization of the ore shoot is apparently dependent upon complex structural factors which were not determined at the time of the examination.
+Localization of the ore: - The localization of the ore shoot is apparently dependent upon complex structural factors which were not determined at the time of the examination.
 However, the best scheelite ome is formed along side the quartz vein at places where other faults intersect and offset the vein and produce cracking and brecciation.
 Lithology probably exerts some control also.